 So what does all of this mean for employers who have vegan employees?

-Firstly, we must note this is a rare case with a devout ethical vegan which is not the same as person choosing to try veganism in Veganuary.
+Firstly, we must note this is a rare case with a devout ethical vegan which is not the same as a person choosing to try veganism in Veganuary.

 The Equality Act lists nine protected characteristics protecting employees from discrimination, harassment and victimisation because of religion, religious belief or philosophical belief.